spatrik2001/spatrik2001/README.md

 ## Loading...
 Oh wait, you are already here :smile:

-Hi stranger, welcome to the circ... i mean, welcome to harmatosbikafing's github page.
+Hi stranger, welcome to the circ... i mean, welcome to harmatosbikafing's github page. (which is basically a circus :circus_tent:)

 I'm a 19 years old Hungarian guy who is interested in programming and web development.
 My birthday is in 7th June.<br>
 My hometown is Győr, which is in northwest Hungary and the capital of Győr-Moson-Sopron county.<br>